John Casper Branner

 John Casper Branner (July 4, 1850 – March 1, 1922) was an American geologist and academic who discovered bauxite in Arkansas in 1887 as State Geologist for the Geological Survey of Arkansas.
-He was chair of the Departments of Botany and Geology at Indiana University and later at Stanford University.
+He was chair of the Departments of Botany and Geology at Indiana University Bloomington and later at Stanford University.
 He was a member of the founding faculty at Stanford and served as the university's second president.
 He served as president of the Geological Society of America in 1904.
 He was president of the Seismological Society of America in 1911.
 He was an expert in Brazilian geology, among many other things.

 Biography

 Branner was born in the town of New Market, Tennessee, where his father was a merchant.
 In 1852, the family went to live on a farm given to his father by his grandfather a mile east of Dandridge on the French Broad River.
 He grew up there and on an adjacent property to which the family moved in 1859.
 During the Civil War he was very anxious to join the Confederate army, and on two occasions left school for the purpose of enlisting.
 His age, however, prevented his being accepted; he was only thirteen.

 In 1865, he went to school for a year at New Market and in 1867, he spent a year at Maryville College.
 He left that institution in 1868, and in 1869, went to Ithaca, New York, to attend Cornell University.
 He spent a year attending Ithaca Academy and entered Cornell in 1870, in the so-called classical course.

 In 1874, without having completed his university studies, he went by way of Europe to Brazil with Charles Fred Hartt, then professor of geology at Cornell.
 In 1875, he was made assistant on the geological survey of Brazil and remained on that work until the survey was abolished by the government and Professor Hartt died.
-In 1879, he accepted a position as assistant engineer and interpreter for the São Cyriaco Gold Mining Company of Boston, and spent a year near Serro, state of Minas Geraes, in the diamond regions of Brazil.
+In 1879, he accepted a position as assistant engineer and interpreter for the São Cyriaco Gold Mining Company of Boston and spent a year near Serro, state of Minas Geraes, in the diamond regions of Brazil.
 In 1881, he returned to the United States, but was sent back to South America by Thomas Edison in search of a vegetable fiber for use in his then newly invented incandescent electric lamp.